Caledonia Early Care and Learning Centre

 Christine fell in love with early childhood education over 25 years ago because she saw the impact that quality early care and learning environments could have on the lives of children and families.
 Now, an Early Childhood Care and Learning Instructor with the College of New Caledonia, Christine shares that passion and love for the profession with her Early Childhood Care and Learning students.

 Kathy originally came from the U.K. to Vancouver to become a nanny as she loved to travel.
 After meeting her husband in Vancouver, they moved to Prince George in 1994.
-Kathy has 3 stepdaughters’ and 2 sons.
+Kathy has 3 stepdaughters and 2 sons.
 Kathy has been in the field of early childhood education for many years; she has worked in group 3-5 care, preschool, Strong Start and as an Outreach Consultant with Childcare Resource and Referral.
 Kathy has facilitated workshops for care providers and for parents.
 She believes that children learn through play, she believes in following the child’s lead when planning activities and encouraging them to question and wonder.

 It is a concern of hers that children are not getting enough free play outside; therefore part of her philosophy is for children to spend lots of free play time outside learning with natural materials.

-Kathy is excited to be working in conjunction with the Early Care and Early Learning department in the College of New Caledonia.
+Kathy is excited to be working in conjunction with the Early Care and Early Learning department at the College of New Caledonia.
 She is pleased to give the students practical experience working with the children in our daycare.
 She believes that taking regular professional development keeps one fresh and up to date with the latest philosophies and research in child development.